 Erigga is a true son of the soil.
-And like its predecessors, his new album, “The Erigma II” is a fitting testament to that fact.
-Released right in the heat of the Nigerian hip-hop civil war which seems to have briefly restored the relegated scene back to mainstream consciousness, this long-overdue sequel to his 2012 stunner “The Erigma” is an 18-track celebration of a city he has come to own: an ode to Warri.
+And like its predecessors, his new album “The Erigma II” is a fitting testament to that fact.
+Released right in the heat of the Nigerian hip-hop civil war which seems to have briefly restored the relegated scene to mainstream consciousness, this long-overdue sequel to his 2012 stunner “The Erigma” is an 18-track celebration of a city he has come to own: an ode to Warri.

-Erigga effortlessly possesses what many other rappers in these parts don’t; an identity.
+Erigga seamlessly has what many other rappers in these parts don’t; an identity.
 You don’t need a Google search to know where he’s from.
 Just hit play on any of his tracks and you’d most likely find out in the first four bars.
 Erigga has over the years proved himself a personal embodiment of Warri; a South-South oil-rich city, famed and celebrated for its pidgin, candour and fabled machismo.
 And if you know Erigga or his music well, you know this is what he represents.

 One of the markers of the Nigerian hip-hop eclipse in recent years has been the absence of a supportive local culture.
 In their futile quest for ‘purity’, Nigerian rappers, particularly English ones isolated themselves from their audience.
 A lot of them were not and still aren’t relatable and accessible.
 That is one thing Erigga and some of the indigenous rappers have tweaked earning them an expansive and loyal fanbase.

 Technically, Erigga might not be the most skilled or most gifted.
 But he is what hip-hop should represent.
 He has an unmediated connection to his community and through him, they are duly represented.
 The street at every point wants its story told and Erigga has proved himself a willing and worthy griot.
 That’s probably why his bars hit home and resonates the most.